jayjay0317/Hands-On-ML-Study/Chapter_11/README.md

 - **Broadcasting in Normalization:** In tensor operations, broadcasting allows tensors with compatible shapes to be combined without manually copying values.
 For example, if `inputs` has shape `[32, 3, 100, 200]` and `means` has shape `[32, 3, 1, 1]`, PyTorch can subtract each image-channel mean from all corresponding height and width positions.
 Using `keepdim=True` preserves reduced dimensions as size `1`, making this kind of broadcasting easier and less error-prone.

 -  adaptive learning rate algorithm, like Adam, AdaGrad, and RMSProp, requires less tuning of the learning rate hyperparameter $\eta$

+- **Adam Optimizer:** Adam combines momentum and adaptive learning rates.
+Momentum helps speed up movement in consistent gradient directions, while the squared-gradient average adjusts each parameter's learning rate by reducing updates in steep directions and allowing relatively larger updates in flatter directions.
+This often makes training faster and more stable, but it does not guarantee reaching the global minimum.